Blog Hero

 A toothpaste should be applied to the tooth and not ingested.

 For children ages 8 and below, too much fluoride can also cause white lines or spots to appear on their teeth.
-This condition is called Fluorosis.
+This condition is called fluorosis.

 Dental fluorosis can be treated cosmetically, but the damage is permanent.
 In severe cases, it can also cause the teeth to erode.